litestar-org/litestar/docs/usage/exceptions.rst

 Configuration Exceptions
 ------------------------

-For missing extra dependencies, Starlite will raise either :class:`MissingDependencyException <starlite.exceptions.MissingDependencyException>`.
+For missing extra dependencies, Litestar will raise either :class:`MissingDependencyException <litestar.exceptions.MissingDependencyException>`.
 For example, if you try to use the :doc:`SQLAlchemyPlugin </usage/plugins/sqlalchemy>` without having SQLAlchemy installed, this will be raised when you start the application.

-For other configuration issues, Starlite will raise :class:`ImproperlyConfiguredException <starlite.exceptions.ImproperlyConfiguredException>` with a message explaining the issue.
+For other configuration issues, Litestar will raise :class:`ImproperlyConfiguredException <litestar.exceptions.ImproperlyConfiguredException>` with a message explaining the issue.

 Application Exceptions
 ----------------------

-For application exceptions, Starlite uses the class :class:`HTTPException <.exceptions.http_exceptions.HTTPException>`, which inherits from :class:`StarliteException <.exceptions.StarliteException>`.
+For application exceptions, Litestar uses the class :class:`HTTPException <.exceptions.http_exceptions.HTTPException>`, which inherits from :class:`litestarException <.exceptions.litestarException>`.
 This exception will be serialized into a JSON response of the following schema:

 .. code-block:: json